“Hooray for God’s plot conveniences! Namu-namu!”

 (And why, we might ask, do all of the novel’s magical elements revolve around a mysterious Mr. Rihaku, who shares his name with one of China’s most celebrated poets?)

 A second strength, at least to a Western reader, is the novel’s profuse Japaneseness.
 I’m hard pressed to think of other Japanese novel so tightly tied to its particular time and place.
-The Night Is Short… is full of more and less obscure references to facts of life unique to Japan and Japanese culture.
+The Night Is Short… is full of more and less obscure (to a Westerner) references to facts of life unique to Japan and Japanese culture.
 It’s a novel that demands a certain investment in Japan.

 Readers will encounter such features of Japanese life as…